Family Visas UK

 • proof that you and your partner were living together

-What Is The Proof That You Were Living Together?
+What is the Proof That You Were Living Together?

 You need documents to show that you lived with your partner until they died, starting from when you got permission to be in the UK as their partner.
 You should provide 6 official documents addressed to both of you or each of you individually, at the same address.
 The documents to prove living together can include as many different types of documents as you can, for example: